 in Brunswick, Maine, has boosted the proportion of so-called underrepresented minority

 in entering freshman classes from 8 percent to 13 percent.
-"It is our
+"It is our responsibility,

-together out on the quad—is a stock shot in college catalogs.
+out on the quad—is a stock shot in college catalogs.
 The picture on graduation day

 is a good deal more monochromatic.
 "If you look at who enters college, it now looks

 like America," says Hilary Pennington, director of postsecondary programs for the

 Bill & Melinda Gates Foundation, which has closely studied enrollment patterns in

 higher education.
-"But if you look at who walks across the stage for a diploma,
+"But if you look at who walks across the stage for a diploma, it's

 The United States once had the highest graduation rate of any nation.
 Now it stands

-generation will be less well educated than the previous one.
-The graduation rate
+will be less well educated than the previous one.
+The graduation rate among 25- to

-who were going to college more than 30 years ago.
-Studies show that more and more
+to college more than 30 years ago.
+Studies show that more and more poor and nonwhite